 - The largest and oldest of the CEIE student organizations is the American Society of Civil Engineers GMU student chapter.
 Their activities range from organizing career fairs for CEIE students, hosting guest lectures, and setting up field trips, to sponsoring barbecues just for fun.
 Each year the ASCE chapter forms a student team that designs and builds a 20-foot-long steel bridge for their annual steel bridge competition.
 The team works tirelessly for the better part of the academic year to complete the project.

 - CEIE students formed the International Engineering Group of George Mason University in 2010, now renamed GMU Engineers for International Development.
 The group’s first project involved a village in the high Andes of Peru (near Machu Picchu), experiencing water shortage attributed to global climate change.
 After a year of design and fundraising, a team of students, faculty, and professional engineers travelled to Peru in June, 2011, to install water storage tanks working with villagers.
-With that great success under their belts, they have taken on new projects, and invite students at any level to join them.
+With that great success under their belts, they have taken on new projects in 2014 and 2015 in Nicaragua, and invite students at any level to join them.

 - The Society of American Military Engineers chapter at George Mason enjoys a close mentoring partnership with its very active Northern Virginia parent chapter.
 In addition to lectures and joint meetings, SAME activities focus on good citizenship, for example, supporting U.S.-based disaster relief efforts in Haiti.